 John was born in south central Kansas, lived on a farm that produced wheat, corn and beef cattle.
 The farm also had a large garden, which the whole family worked.
 He attended Bethel College, studying Social Sciences and math.
 After graduation, he moved to Topeka and worked for the Menninger Foundation for 35 years.
 Starting as a child care worker and becoming teacher/assistant principal.
-John attended graduate school at Emporia earning a degree in School Psychology with post graduate work in school administration and special education.
+John attended graduate school at Emporia. earning a degree in School Psychology with post graduate work in school administration and special education.
 After working at Menninger, John served as principal and teacher in the Auburn Washburn District in the area of special education prior to retirement.
 He has been married for 47 years, and has two children and an international son.
-John has been active with community gardens for two years, and is busy gardening with the group at the Hi-crest community garden.
+John has been active with community gardens for a number of years and is busy gardening with the group at the Hi-crest community garden.

 Consti arrived in the United States from Bolivia in August 1981.
 He received his BA in Teaching Foreign Languages in La Paz and taught six years in Bolivia before coming to The University of Kansas with a Fulbright Scholarship to do Masters work in Teaching English to Speakers of Other Languages.
 He taught ESL and Spanish for Topeka Public Schools and for junior colleges in North-East Kansas for 19 years.
 He now works as a bilingual family advocate at Sheldon Head Start.
 Consti joined VIDA as a volunteer teacher in Fall of 2007, and has been coordinating VIDA ESL program ever since.
 Consti is currently the programs committee chair and Executive Director.
 He has received two education awards, one given by the Martin Luther King, Jr. “Living the Dream” Foundation, and one from MANA de Topeka Latina organization.
 Consti is married and has two children.
 He resides in Topeka, and spends much of his time in the VIDA community garden.

-Stan is currently retired following a long career in information systems development and public school teaching.
+Stan retired following a long career in information systems development and public school teaching.
 He now has plenty of time to engage in enjoyable pursuits including traveling, playing tennis, gardening and involvement in local social service and religious organizations.
 Stan appreciates participating in Topeka Common Ground–engaging with those who have a common interest in gardening and helping to promote public gardening.
 Stan is active in the Hi-Crest community garden.